 Permission Slip/Medical Authorization:

-- Please download and complete the form (click here) and return it to Mr Smith by Tuesday, November 20.
+- Please download and complete the form (click here) and return it to Mr Smith.
 Please make sure all requisite medical paperwork is in to the Nurse.

 - Note: Due to contractual arrangements with the retreat facility, we cannot release you from financial responsibility for the deposit or final cost of your Kairos spot unless another eligible student can be found to take your student's place on the retreat.